- Rail Trail

 The Neil Trease Bridge over Murray Creek near Boolarra

 The Big Tree near Darlimurla Rd was decapitated in the 2009 bushfires

 Darlimurla station area

-Picnic grounds near Mirboo North alongside on of the large embankments constructed by hand
+Picnic grounds near Mirboo North alongside one of the large embankments constructed by hand

-The start at Mirboo North.
-These walkers have just enjoyed the walk up from Darlimurla.
+The trailhead at Mirboo North behind the Grand Ridge Brewery.
+These walkers have just enjoyed the walk up from Darlimurla

-The former Mirboo North Railway Station is still serving the community.
+The Mirboo North Railway Station is still serving the community

 We acknowledge the Boonwurrung people, the traditional custodians of the land and waterways on which the rail trail is built.